Travel: Stag Lord’s Fort

 Cutting Off the Reinforcements

 To eliminate the southeastern group, you may find it easier to enter via the front gate (Akiros will spot you if you go through the western wall and don’t immediately talk to him) and turn west, where you’ll find them hiding behind some wagons.
-These impediments make a direct ranged assault unlikely to succeed, and if you find Web too messy, there’s another, arguably better solution.
+These impediments make a direct ranged assault unlikely to succeed, and if you find area denial spells too messy, there’s another, arguably better solution.
 Approach with your Cleric just close enough to spot the Bandit Alchemist and hit him with a pre-emptive Hold Person spell.
 With his terrible Will Save there’s a great chance you’ll take him off the board with a single spell, after which you should rush him, cut him down, then deal with the others.

 This requires a little more planning that it may seem, however, as your character may struggle to navigate the terrain (and enemies) to get to their target in a timely fashion, plus you need to get past the Bandit Brawler, who is quite a bruiser in combat.
-Line up your warriors to the north, near the large tree in the middle of the fort, and buff one of them with Blur and Shield of Faith and make sure they lead the charge.
+Line up your warriors to the north, near the well in the middle of the fort, and buff one of them with Blur and Shield of Faith and make sure they lead the charge.
 Once the Hold Person is cast and combat begins, charge, and pay attention to your warriors to ensure they reach their target.
 Lastly, keep an eye on the Bandit Bard, as he’ll target your characters with Hideous Laughter.
 While only a [Will 14] save, he can still make a nuisance of himself with it, and should be smote immediately after the Bandit Alchemist.

 Failing that, simply spell-buffing (Bless, Blur, Bull’s Strength, Shield of Faith) and attacking may suffice.
 Send your tank around the wagon to the north to occupy the Brawler (and draw the attention of the Alchemist) while the rest of your warriors move south between the wagon and the wall.
 While your tank draws fire and takes damage, cut down the Bard and Alchemist, cast a Hold Person spell on one of the two surviving bandits, then clean up.